jodavid444/My-Portfolio-Website/README.md

  This project is an astounding project it contains list of extremely impresive website and applications I have built currently.
 Dont delay to reach out to me to create a website similar to mine or would love me to create anything of your choice.

 Built With

 Major languages: HTML & CSS $ JAVASCRIPT

 Frameworks (none)

 Technologies used (git & Github, Linters)

-Have access to this astounding project by : heading over to "https://jodavid444.github.io/Portfolio/" to view the live url of this website.
+Have access to this astounding project by : heading over to

+"https://jodavid444.github.io/Portfolio/" to view the live url of this website

-Have access to this astounding project by : heading over to "https://jodavid444.github.io/Portfolio/" to view the live url of
+Have access to this astounding project by :

+heading over to "https://jodavid444.github.io/Portfolio/" to view the live url of

 Links